Canada says NAFTA agreement possible by Friday, but hard work ahead

 “The strategy is to get a better deal,” White House spokeswoman Sarah Sanders said on Wednesday.

 One of the issues for Canada in the revised deal is the U.S. effort to dump the Chapter 19 dispute resolution mechanism that hinders the United States from pursuing anti-dumping and anti-subsidy cases.
-Lighthizer said on Monday that Mexico had agreed to eliminate the mechanism.
+U.S. Trade Representative Robert Lighthizer said on Monday that Mexico had agreed to eliminate the mechanism.

 To save that mechanism, Ottawa plans to change one rule that effectively blocked American farmers from exporting ultrafiltered milk, an ingredient in cheesemaking, to Canada, the Globe and Mail reported, citing sources.